 - Hybris technology is applicable in any aircraft that uses electric power for propulsion, whether it is a fully electric or hybrid-electric aircraft;

-- Structural batteries can be applied in the civil and military aviation sector and for all types of aircraft.
+- Structural batteries can be applied all types of aircraft.

 - Reduced weight of batteries;

 - Approximately 20% reduction in operating costs;

 - Reduction of noise especially during take-off and landing, usually the most annoying for the population on the ground.